Cloudmage/Documentation/biography/README.md

 Bibliography
 (n.d.).
 Biography.
 Retrieved from Wikipedia: http://en.wikipedia.org/wiki/Biography
 ```
-The aim of a Biography on your CV, LinkedIn Profile, White Paper is to provide a short paragraph about yourself.
+The aim of a Biography on your CV, LinkedIn Profile, White Paper or other documentation is to provide a short paragraph about yourself.

 This ideally should be a single paragraph that is to the point and informs the reader of your background, expertise and skills.
-It can also be used to enhance your CV.
+It should be brief but informatibve and show your strong points.

-When forming your Biography I have found the best way is to follow this framework.
+When forming your Biography I have found the best way is to follow the framework shown below.

 ![biography flow 1](biography1.png)